-Students that have established permanent full-time employment with a Harford County business may apply to have their out-of-county or out-of-state tuition waived (difference only between in-county and out-of-county/state tuition) for credit classes.
+Students that have established six (6) months or longer permanent, full-time (a minimum of 32 hours/week) employment with a Harford County business may apply to have their out-of-county or out-of-state tuition waived (difference only between in-county and out-of-county/state tuition) for credit classes.
 Employment cannot be seasonal in nature.
 The student pays the full consolidated fee and any course fees.
 A student's tuition will be adjusted to the in-county rate once the student submits the required documentation, and gets the approval of the college Finance office.
+Students must submit supporting paperwork at the beginning of each semester to apply for the waiver.
+Once documentation is submitted, students should allow 5-7 business days for their eligibility to be approved and waiver applied to their account.
+Timely submission of paperwork is required; this waiver can not be applied retroactively to previous semesters.

 The required documentation consists of: